degauss-org/DeGAUSS/README.md

 To attach the distance (in meters) to the nearest major roadway, run:

 ```
-docker run --rm=TRUE -v `$PWD`:tmp degauss/degauss:dist_to_major_roadway <name-of-geocoded-file>
+docker run --rm=TRUE -v `$PWD`:/tmp degauss/degauss:dist_to_major_roadway <name-of-geocoded-file>
 ```

-Please note that the geomarker assesment programs will not return rows that contained missing coordinate values.
+Please note that the geomarker assesment programs will not return rows that contain missing coordinate values.
+Missing coordinate values are possible if the geocoding container failed to assign them, for example, when using a malformed address string.
 A warning will be issued and the rows with missing coordinates will be removed before proceeding.